Back to The Church in Exile

 • is sanctified or deceived according to the shepherd it follows.

-In the absence of structures, the home becomes the sanctuary where daily fidelity is forged.
+When structures are occupied, the home becomes the place where daily fidelity is forged.

-• they stand with Our Lady at .
+• it stands with Our Lady at .

 Just as Christ rose through the Cross, so too will rise through the Mass.
-The restoration will not come from councils or committees, nor from political movements or academic debates.
+Restoration will not come through councils, committees, politics, or academic management.
 It will come through:

 • the restoration of the altar,